 - Follows the same setup process as our WiFi IoT Sensors to connect to the local WiFi.

 The configuration page for the WiFi Gateway is very similar to the WiFi IoT Sensor.
-An added features include the option to establish a secure/encrypted (https) connection to the server or not.
 It also has the option for Celsius to Fahrenheit conversion.
+You can configure the Wireless Gateway using any device that supports WIFI and an internet browser.
+In this example we will use a desktop computer.

 To make setup easy, the WiFi RF Wireless Sensor Relay has its own internal Web Server.